OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-11.md

 ## 2 Samuel 11:23

 And the messenger said to David,
-“The men prevailed against us and came out against us in the field,
+“The men gained the upper hand against us and came out to us in the field,
-but we pressed them as far as the entrance of the gate.
+but we drove them back to the entrance of the gate.

 ## 2 Samuel 11:24